cthoyt/qualo/README.md

 The original motivation for this resource was to standardize education qualifications such as bachelor's degrees, master's degrees, and doctorates of philosophy appearing in the education section of ORCID records (see https://doi.org/10.5281/zenodo.10137939).
+This is useful to connect researchers to the topics about which they're knowledgeable and passionate.

 Therefore, the first version of this resource focuses on academic qualifications, namely, degrees conferred by universities.
 The [Bologna Process](https://en.wikipedia.org/wiki/Bologna_Process)